Supreme Transparency

 The current U.S. Supreme Court has gone rogue.
 The right-wing justices that make up the court’s supermajority frequently toy with precedent and the rule of law to issue opinions that not only defy the will of a majority of Americans, but also rewrite constitutional principles, overturn widely respected legal precedents, and gut long-standing rules that protect the public interest.
 In just the 2021 and 2022 Supreme Court terms alone, the Court overturned Roe v.
 Wade after 49 years; gutted both the decades-old Clean Air Act and Clean Water Act; overturned a 100+ year old gun safety law; eroded the National Labor Relations Act (adopted as part of New Deal reforms to protect workers); broke with their own procedures regarding standing to sue in order to block student debt relief; and reversed decades of precedent to end the decades-long practice of race-conscious college admissions policies that promoted diversity and redressed discrimination.
 But this radically reactionary court and its radically reactionary justices aren’t acting alone.

 Supreme Transparency shines a spotlight on the complex web connecting justices to powerbrokers and the organizations that those powerbrokers fund, lead, and are otherwise linked to.
-Because these affiliated organizations frequently file amicus briefs before the Supreme Court, we sought out to document these connections to illustrate one potential mechanism for exerting influence: amicus briefs filed with the Court by organizations funded, led, or otherwise significantly connected to a powerbroker with close ties to a Supreme Court justice.
+These organizations affiliated with the justices’ friends and benefactors frequently file amicus briefs before the Supreme Court, we sought out to document these connections and the potential influence powerbrokers exert through judicial lobbying networks.

 The health of our democracy depends on America having a Supreme Court whose impartiality and ethical duties are clear, transparent, and enforced.
 The record shows we do not have such a court right now, and this crisis in our constitutional system requires redress.